 We know millions simply won't be able to pay or are already planning to stop paying to protest the extortionate energy prices hikes.
 If you pledge to strike, you're not pledging to strike on your own or no matter what.
-You're pledging to join at least 1 million others so we can turn our weakness as individuals into collective power - the power we need to protect each other, our communities and force the government to act.
+You're pledging to join a mass of others so we can turn our weakness as individuals into collective power - the power we need to protect each other, our communities and force the government to act.

 It's not about never paying, it's about leverage.
-If we strike, at least 1 million of us will withhold payment until the government and energy companies reverse the energy price hikes, end all enforcement of pre-payment meters and make sure no one goes cold this winter.
+When we strike, huge numbers of us will withhold payment until the government and energy companies reverse the energy price hikes, end all enforcement of pre-payment meters and make sure no one goes cold this winter.

-When you pledge, you're signing up to withhold payment to your energy supplier - with at least a million other people.
+When you pledge, you're signing up to withhold payment to your energy supplier - with a mass of other people.

-There are no precedents for 1 million people withholding payment to energy companies
+There are no precedents for coordinated, mass non-payment to energy companies

-On this page we've also collated what you need to know about non-payment if you were to stop paying today.
-We can't know how likely and how long these processes would take if 1 million of us all stopped paying at the same time together - but that doesn't mean there aren't any risks involved and it's important we all understand what the potential risks of non-payment could be.
+On this page we've collated what you need to know about non-payment if you were to stop paying today.
+We can't know how likely and how long these processes if a critical mass of us all stop paying at the same time together - but that doesn't mean there aren't any risks involved and it's important we all understand what the potential risks of non-payment could be.

-By pledging to strike, we all agree to take on some risk - if we hit 1 million and go ahead with the strike - because we know the risk of us not taking action is far greater.
+By pledging to strike, we all agree to take on some risk – because we know the risk of us not taking action is far greater.
 Thousands will freeze in their homes because they can't afford to put the heating on.
 Millions of us are set to be pushed into arrears with our energy suppliers - who'll then pursue everyone individually for their debts.

-But, if we strike, not only will we build our leverage - we're coming together to protect those who can't pay and to defend our communities with mutual aid and advice.
+But, when we strike, not only will we build our leverage - we're coming together to protect those who can't pay and to defend our communities with mutual aid and advice.